 DEBRA A. WILSON, Judge

-The employee sustained a work-related injury to his head on April 22, 1987, while employed by Northside Construction [the employer].
-The head injury included a left supra-orbital skull fracture, and the employee had headaches and vision and sinus problems thereafter.
-In 1989, the employee entered into a full, final, and complete settlement of all past, present, and future claims, with the exception of Afuture medical expenses for any organic-related treatment which is causally related to the personal injury.@ The employee was paid $11,000 under the stipulation, which specifically foreclosed Amedical treatment not related to organic problems, i.e., treatment by osteopathy, or chiropractors, any mental or emotional, psychological or psychiatric-type treatment (including pain clinics).@ An award on stipulation was filed on January 5, 1990.
+The employee sustained an injury to his head on April 22, 1987, while working for Northside Construction [the employer].
+At that time, the employee sustained a left supra-orbital skull fracture and had headaches and vision and sinus problems thereafter.
+In 1989, the employee entered into a full, final, and complete settlement with the employer and its workers= compensation insurer.
+In the stipulation for settlement, the employee contended that Ahis injuries involved more than just the head and more than just the eye, but involve[d] damage to the brain and eye . . . .@ The employee was paid $11,000 for a close-out of all past, present, and future claims, with the exception of Afuture medical expenses for any organic-related treatment which is causally related to the personal injury.@ The stipulation specifically foreclosed Amedical treatment not related to organic problems, i.e., treatment by osteopathy, or chiropractors, any mental or emotional, psychological or psychiatric-type treatment (including any pain clinics).@ An award on stipulation was filed on January 5, 1990.

 Sometime before January of 1995, the employee commenced family therapy with Judith Lamp, a mental health practitioner.
 In October of 1995, Ms. Lamp referred the employee to Dr. Patrick Stokes, who conducted a psychiatric evaluation on October 9, 1995.
 Dr. Stokes diagnosed major depressive disorder, pain disorder associated with a medical condition, personality disorder, chronic headaches, and psychosocial stressors.
 He recommended that the employee continue counseling and prescribed Paxil.